Go-broke dates pushed back for Social Security, Medicare

 The report projects the Medicare “Part B” premium for outpatient coverage to remain stable at $170.10 a month.
 But administration officials said that projection, based on information from earlier this year, doesn’t reflect an expected drop due to an overestimation of the cost of covering the Alzheimer’s treatment Aduhelm.

-The impact of the economic recovery on the trust funds has been resoundingly positive, which was stronger and faster than expected, a Treasury official said Thursday on the condition of anonymity during a call with reporters.

 The trustees of Social Security and Medicare include the secretaries of Treasury, Health and Human Services, and Labor, as well as the Social Security commissioner.
-They are supposed to be joined by two “public trustees,” however those positions are currently vacant.
+They are supposed to be joined by two “public trustees,” however those positions have been vacant since 2015.

 A representative from the White House did not respond to an email inquiry about whether the president intends to nominate new public trustees.